andrewdavidmackenzie/flow/flowc/tests/test-flows/README.md

 ## Test Sample flows

-These are a number of simple samples flows that are run as tests during building as a system test to ensure many things  are still working.
+These are a number of test flows to ensure many things are still working.

-In generaal they are very simple samples more related with exercising specific features that demonstrating "real work programs" or solutions to problems.
+In general they are very simple samples more related with exercising specific features that demonstrating "real work programs" or solutions to problems.

 They are contained in the flowc/tests/samples folder in the code.